-Designing a 6 Layer Stackup for Enhanced EMC
+Designing a 6-Layer PCB Stackup for Enhanced EMC

 How Many Power, Ground, and Signal Planes Do I Need?

-With this in mind, let’s jump dive into a few 6-layer PCB stackups:
+With this in mind, let’s dive into a few 6-layer PCB stackup examples:

-This 6-layer PCB stackup that is a popular entry-level option that provides shielding for low speed traces on the interior layer from traces on the outer layers.
+This 6-layer PCB stackup example is a popular entry-level option that provides shielding for low speed traces on the interior layer from traces on the outer layers.
 There is also tight coupling to solid planes.
 You can route signals with lower frequency/slower switching speeds or through an interior layer as long as they are orthogonal.
-I would route higher speed digital or higher frequency analog signals on the outer layers in order to shield them from each other and the lower speed/frequency traces on the inner layers.
+I would route higher speed digital and/or analog signals on the outer layers in order to shield them from each other and the lower speed/frequency traces on the inner layers.
 An example is shown below.

 On this, I would not mix analog and digital in the inner layers unless you can separate them into different regions of the board.
 However, in that type of situation where you need separation between digital and analog sections, you can probably make due on a 4-layer stackup with internal planes and some creative layout/routing, or you can use the preferred SIG+PWR/GND/GND/SIG+PWR arrangement on 4 layers (see here for guidelines).

 This 6-layer PCB stackup example is a good asymmetric stackup for boards that need to provide a lot of decoupling to high speed signals, but where the density isn't so high that you need 3 layers worth of signals.
 One example is a mix of high speed (L1) and low speed (l5) signals as these will be isolated from each other, and the closely spaced PWR+GND plane pair will provide high decoupling to support high speed power integrity.
 The interior signal layer will be shielded from the surface signal layer as it is encased between two ground planes.
 It is also useful for suppressing EMI from interfering with the interior signal layer as the solid conductors provide effective shielding.
-The power and ground planes will likely be closely spaced to provide effective decoupling for high speed digital and RF devices.
-It is a good idea to place grounded vias between the alternating ground/power/ground plane layers around the outline of the board in order to suppress radiated EMI from the board edge.
+The power and ground planes will likely be closely spaced to provide effective decoupling for high speed digital devices.

 The main problem with this stackup is that it only allows easy component placement on the top layer unless you start cutting out ground from the bottom layer to make room for components, so you're basically building only a 1-sided board.
 This is an expensive proposition for fab as it requires a lot of drilling to place vias to the internal signal layer.
 It highlights the advantages of a 4-layer or 8-layer PCB stackup.
 With an 8-layer stackup, you can create a similar arrangement of adjacent power/ground in the internal layers while also accommodating internal routing and components/routing on the bottom layer.

 If your board will be deployed in an electrically noisy environment, or if it will be placed near a source of strong radiation, this stackup provides excellent EMI suppression.
 With the addition of carefully spaced stitching vias, you can provide shielding up to some high frequency (usually well into the GHz range).
 The downside is that there are only two signal layers, so board space for routing signals will be limited.
 You will also be cutting up the PWR plane with vias when routing between the signal layers, or out to the surface layers.
-That being said, placing the signal layers between stacked conductors is a good choice from an EMC standpoint.
+That being said, placing the signal layers between stacked conductive planes is a good choice from an EMC standpoint.

 A Note on Routing Between Multiple Layers

 We often talk about routing vias through multiple layers, but doing this can create a discontinuity in the return path that increases the loop area for the circuit.
-In this case, the parasitic capacitance for the board will provide some discharge that induces a return current near the signal via.
-Unfortunately, the capacitance is usually too small to provide a low reliable impedance return path.
+In this case, the parasitic capacitance between layers will have to provide some discharge that induces a return current near the signal via.
+Unfortunately, the capacitance is usually too small to provide a reliable low impedance return path.
 For this reason, the return path will appear in the nearest decoupling capacitor, or in the vias you use to connect the ground regions on multiple layers, all of which might be far from the signal via.
 The result is a very large return path with large loop inductance, and this will create a new EMC problem that you have to solve.

 Your PCB design package should include the tools you need to design your stackup entirely from scratch.
 With Altium , you’ll have full control over your layer arrangement, material constants, and dimensions.
 You’ll even be able to use the layer stack manager to create rigid-flex and multi-board systems with ease.
 All these design tools integrate directly with your schematic design, layout, and deliverable generation tools in a single program.

 Download a free trial of Altium to see how the powerful tools give you full control over your board.
 You’ll also have access to 6-layer PCB stackup examples and the best design features the industry demands in a single program.
 Talk to an Altium expert today to learn more.

 Trade In Your Outdated PCB Design Tool & Unlock 45% OFF Altium today!